-The Franklin Public Schools, in compliance with federal and state regulations, developed a comprehensive Health Education program, which is implemented in our secondary schools.
-This program strives to promote the health and wellness of the student population and to enable students to make informed decisions during their adolescent years.
+The Franklin Public Schools, in compliance with federal and state regulations, developed an age-appropriate comprehensive health education program, which is implemented in our secondary schools.
+The program strives to promote the health and wellness of the student population and to enable them to make informed, healthy decisions during their adolescent years.

-As part of this comprehensive Health Education program, topics involving human sexuality and gender education are discussed and studied.
-Additionally, topics such as dating relationships, consent, communication skills, abstinence, birth control, abortion, racial, gender and sexual orientation inclusivity, prevention of HIV/AIDS and other sexually transmitted infections are all explored as part of the comprehensive high school Health Education curriculum.
+As part of this comprehensive health program topics involving gender inclusive human growth/development and human sexuality are discussed and studied.
+Topics such as dating relationships and communication skills, abstinence, contraception methods, abortion, consent, gender education, prevention of sexually transmitted infections are all explored as part of the comprehensive high school health education curriculum.

-Under Massachusetts State Law and School Committee Policy, families/guardians may exempt their child from any portion of the curriculum that involves human sexuality.
-To receive an exemption, please forward a written request to the Franklin High School Principal prior to October 1 of the school year.
+Under Massachusetts State Law and School Committee Policy, parents/guardians may exempt their student from any portion of the curriculum that involves human growth/development and human sexuality.
+To receive an exemption please forward a written request to the Franklin High School Principal prior to October 1 of the school year.
 Students exempted for this portion of the curriculum will not be penalized and will be provided with an alternative assignment.